-- The student's parent or guardian is required to sign out the student in person at the Main Office.
-Students will not be allowed out of class until the parent/guardian arrives - Students arriving late from appointments can sign themselves into school.
+- No students will be granted early dismissal after 3:30pm. - The student's parent or guardian is required to sign out the student in person at the Main Office.
+Students will not be allowed out of class until the parent/guardian arrives. - Students arriving late from appointments can sign themselves into school.
 The student must bring a doctor's note. - Students who drive themselves to school must have the parent/guardian call or email attendance on the day of the appointment to give permission for the student to leave for the appointment. - Please do not call or text your student while they are in class.
 In case of an emergency or if your student contacts you regarding illness, please call the school to verify at 614-986-9974. - Individuals listed as "OK to Pick Up" will not be permitted to sign out a student without parent or guardian's permission.
 Please call or email attendance on the day of the appointment to give permission.